visionspacetec/VST104/README.md

 <br clear="right"/>

 - ### VST104 double OBC board - referred as [board_delta](./board_delta) <img align="right" src="./board_delta/gallery/top.png" width=25%/>
 This board combines two [sierra boards](./board_delta) in parallel design prowiding a doble redundancy.
 User is capable of running the very same code on both of the OBCs (as they have consistent layout) and switching inbetween them with dedicadet kill-switches.
-Universal soldering array with SO-24 footprints fills the unused lower part of the board.tt
+Universal soldering array with SO-24 footprints fills the unused lower part of the board.
 <br clear="right"/>

 - ### VST104 Flat-Sat board - referred as [element_foxtrot](./element_foxtrot) <img align="right" src="./element_foxtrot/gallery/top.png" width=25%/>